IsaacScript/isaacscript/packages/docs/docs/main/converting-lua-code.md

 ## LuaToTypeScript

 Hazzard993 wrote [a tool to automatically convert Lua to TypeScript](https://github.com/hazzard993/LuaToTypeScript).
-Unfortunately, this does not convert comments. <!-- cspell:ignore Hazzard -->
+This works great and is probably what you want to use.
+Note that it does not convert comments, so you might want to manually transfer those over afterward. <!-- cspell:ignore Hazzard -->

 <br />

 ## Manually With a Macro

-If you want more fine-grained control over converting your code, then you can do it manually with a macro.
+If you want more fine-grained control over converting your code, then you can also do it manually with a macro.
 Here's a quick tutorial to convert code using a simple macro.

 <br />